HOW TO EXPLORE LONDON ON A BUDGET

 London Pass & Online Booking in Advance

 If you want to do activities that require tickets, I recommend booking in advance.
 You can get the best deals on London activities here, or the best deals on a London Pass here, which also helps you save money.

 Activities That Are Not Free (Unfortunately) but Worth Checking Out

 Here are a few activities that are not free (nor cheap but worth checking out).

 Start in Greenwich, and you’ll see plenty of great sights along the way.
 Though the Thames water is definitely not very clear or pretty, I still have a thing for boat cruises, so I cannot resist recommending it to you as well.

 Tower of London

 I visited the Tower of London for the first time last August, and we have a kind of love-hate relationship.
-It is super interesting (especially if you are into history) but it was crowded so I could not enjoy to the fullest.
-If you don’t mind some crowds and are curious to see the Crown Jewels and learn about some history, you’ll love it.
+It is super interesting (especially if you are into history), but it was crowded, so I could not enjoy it to the fullest.
+If you don’t mind some crowds and are curious to see the Crown Jewels and learn about history, you’ll love it.